IthacaResearch/ithacaresearch.github.io/_posts/2020-09-03-Minimum-Variance-Momentum.md

 The main risk of this strategy is its dependence on the persistence of the momentum factor in global markets.
 Although there is no evidence of the fading of the momentum factor, it is reasonable to assume that it might undergo periods of under-performance compared to other factors in the future.

-Strategy updates are available to "Zeus" Patrons via automatic email updates.
+Strategy updates are available to "Penelope", "Odysseus", and "Zeus" Patrons via automatic email updates.

 #### Strategy details
 * Assets: ETFs (Equity indices, Bonds, REIT)